0xFlicker/0xflick-com/packages/contracts/README.md

 NFT_NAME_RINKEBY=TestToken
 # Can be anything
 NFT_SYMBOL_RINKEBY=TT
-# Can be anything, but nice for it to return real metadata (see https://github.com/souls-of-akaso/lambdas)
+# Can be anything, but nice for it to return real metadata
 METADATA_URI_RINKEBY=https://example.xyz/
 # Set a prive or 0 for free (price is in wei)
 MINT_PRICE_RINKEBY=0